dinushchathurya/aws-react-github-action/README.md

 ### Deploy

-* After commiting your change, then go to your Github repository and click on `actions` tab.
+* After commiting your changes, then go to your Github repository and click on `actions` tab.
 * Then click on `CI` action.
 * Then click on `Run` button.